ShimantaBhuyan/foundation-app/README.md

 `POST /emails`

 Send a list of emails using a customizable template for each recipient.
-The request body consists of an array of email data, which holds an email address and ID of the associated foundation.
+The request body consists of an array of recipient email ids and the corresponding template string.

 Sample Request: